be0x0/SincereMicro/README.md

 An attempt to create a synthesizable verilog design for SHENZHEN IO's MCxxxx family of microcontrollers.

+Eventually, this whole thing will be formally verified and a Skywater gds will be ran.

+SHENZHEN IO, along with the specifications for the MCxxxx series, are the intellectual property of Zachtronics and Alliance Media Holdings.
+I have no affiliation with either.

 # Instruction format:
 42 bit instructions.
 Arguments can be either registers or addresses.
 Arguments are 12 bits because numbers ranging from -999 to 999 need a minimum of 11 bits and we need a bit to say if it's a register or not.